 - C7.
-Prior to commencing the road upgrades identified in condition C4 of this consent, the Applicant must prepare a Traffic Management Plan for the development in consultation with TfNSW, Bathurst Regional Council and to the satisfaction of the Planning Secretary in writing.
-This plan must include: - (a) details of the transport route to be used for development-related traffic; - (b) details of the road upgrade works required by condition C4 of this consent; - (c) a reconciliation table to demonstrate all traffic-related management measures and recommendations identified in the EIS and as required by this consent have been included in the plan; - (d) details of the measures that would be implemented to minimise traffic impacts during construction, upgrading or decommissioning works, including: - (i) details of the dilapidation surveys required by condition C5 of this consent; - (ii) temporary traffic controls, including detours and signage; - (iii) notifying the local community about project-related traffic impacts; - (iv) procedures for receiving and addressing complaints from the community about development -related traffic; - measures to minimise potential for conflict with school buses and other road users as far as practicable, including preventing queuing on the public road network; - (vi) measures to minimise potential cumulative traffic impacts with other projects in the area during construction, upgrading or decommissioning works; - (vii) measures to minimise potential for conflict with key tourism, cultural and entertainmentrelated events in the LGA, e.g. motorsport events, as far as practicable; - (viii) measures to minimise dirt tracked onto the public road network from development -related traffic; - (ix) measures for managing light vehicle peak numbers, including employee shuttle bus service, carpooling or ride sharing by employees; - details and volume of the employee shuttle bus service, including pick-up and drop-off points and associated parking arrangements for construction workers, and measures to ensure employee use of this service; - scheduling of heavy vehicle movements to minimise convoy length or platoons, and to minimise conflict with light vehicles; - (xii) proposed responses to local climate conditions that may affect road safety such as fog, dust, wet weather; - (xiii) measures to minimise dust generated by construction traffic; - (xiv) proposed responses to any emergency repair or maintenance requirements; - (xv) a traffic management system for managing heavy vehicles requiring escort; - (e) a driver's code of conduct that addresses: - (i) driver fatigue; - (ii) procedures to ensure that drivers adhere to the designated transport routes and speed limits; and - (iii) procedures to ensure that drivers implement safe driving practices; - (f) a program to ensure drivers working on the development receive suitable training on the code of conduct and any other relevant obligations under the Traffic Management Plan; and - (g) a flood response plan detailing procedures and options for safe access to and from site in the event of flooding.
+Prior to commencing the road upgrades identified in condition C4 of this consent, the Applicant must prepare a Traffic Management Plan for the development in consultation with TfNSW, Bathurst Regional Council and to the satisfaction of the Planning Secretary.
+This plan must include: - (a) details of the transport route to be used for development-related traffic; - (b) details of the road upgrade works required by condition C4 of this consent; - (c) a reconciliation table to demonstrate all traffic-related management measures and recommendations identified in the EIS have been included in the plan; - (d) details of the measures that would be implemented to minimise traffic impacts during construction, upgrading or decommissioning works, including: - (i) details of the dilapidation surveys required by condition C5 of this consent; - (ii) temporary traffic controls, including detours and signage; - (iii) notifying the local community about project-related traffic impacts; - (iv) procedures for receiving and addressing complaints from the community about development-related traffic; - (v) minimising potential for conflict with school buses and other road users as far as practicable, including preventing queuing on the public road network; - (vi) minimising potential cumulative traffic impacts with other projects in the area during construction, upgrading or decommissioning works; - (vii) minimising dirt tracked onto the public road network from development -related traffic; - (viii) measures for managing light vehicle peak numbers, including employee shuttle bus service, carpooling or ride sharing by employees; - details and volume of the employee shuttle bus service, including pick-up and drop-off points and associated parking arrangements for construction workers, and measures to ensure employee use of this service; - scheduling of heavy vehicle movements to minimise convoy length or platoons, and to minimise conflict with light vehicles; - (xi) responding to local climate conditions that may affect road safety such as fog, dust, wet weather; - (xii) responding to any emergency repair or maintenance requirements; - (xiii) a traffic management system for managing heavy vehicles requiring escort; - (e) a driver's code of conduct that addresses: - (i) driver fatigue; - (ii) procedures to ensure that drivers adhere to the designated transport routes and speed limits; and - (iii) procedures to ensure that drivers implement safe driving practices; - (f) a program to ensure drivers working on the development receive suitable training on the code of conduct and any other relevant obligations under the Traffic Management Plan; and - (g) a flood response plan detailing procedures and options for safe access to and from site in the event of flooding.